No Fixed Abode NGO - Vailla Vakinaista Asuntoa Ry

 The purpose of all activities of Vva is to ensure that everyone will find a decent place to live within an acceptable time.

-Our work is divided into a low threshold services, housing services and NGO work.
+Our work is divided into a low-threshold services, housing services and NGO work.

-Vva was founded in 1986 by homeless people themselves, when there were 20 000 homeless persons in Finland.
-Now the number is 3 429.
 Today Vva has about 40 employees working in various areas of service.
-About 30 percent of our employees have first-hand experience of homelessness.
+About 40 percent of our employees have first-hand experience of homelessness.

-The thought behind creating Vva in 1986 was to get rid of the shelters and make sure that the basic right of housing would be realized for everyone.
+• The thought behind creating Vva in 1986 was to get rid of the shelters and make sure that the basic right of housing would be realized for everyone.

 • Permanent housing enables people to live and function independently.